json-api/json-api/format/index.md

 }
 ```

-If the resource object being sent contains any relationships in its `"links"`
+If a relationship is provided in the `links` section of the resource object, its
-key, those relationships **MUST** each have a `"linkage"` key that includes the
+value **MUST** be a link object with a `linkage` member.
+The value of this key
-linkage the new resource is to have.
+represents the linkage the new resource is to have.

 #### Client-Generated IDs <a href="#crud-creating-client-ids" id="crud-creating-client-ids" class="headerlink"></a>